-Anderson, who joined Heritage’s DeVos Center for Religion and Civil Society in 2012, also is the editor of Public Discourse, the online journal of the Witherspoon Institute of Princeton, N.J.
+He also is the founder and editor of Public Discourse, the online journal of the Witherspoon Institute of Princeton, N.J.

-Anderson’s previous positions include assistant editor of First Things; journalism fellow of the Phillips Foundation; and executive director of the Witherspoon Institute, where he was research assistant to Robert P. George and Jean Bethke Elshtain.
+Anderson previously was assistant editor of First Things and a Robert Novak journalism fellow.
+He also was executive director of the Witherspoon Institute, where he was research assistant to Robert P. George and Jean Bethke Elshtain.

-Anderson, who was born in Baltimore, Md., currently resides in Washington, D.C.
+Born in Baltimore, Md., Anderson currently resides in Washington, D.C.